kelvin-damian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Writing a script that changes the owner of the file hello to the user betty
+Writing a script that creates an empty file called hello